-Injury cases reported during mill activities include log transport to the mill, (n=14, 21.88%), moving logs to mill for log yard or stack (n=53, 82.81%), injury during milling operation (n=26, 40.63%), maintenance accident (n=37, 37.50%) and moving timber to stack (n=23, 35.94%).
-The prevalence of injury during log movement and feeding into the machine was found out to be as a result of the manual (a form of communal efforts of many workers) pushing and rolling or lifting of heavy logs by a team of workers who constitute a leverage as alternative for live deck conveyor feeding systems or hydraulic lift use in large scale sawmills.
+Injury cases reported during mill activities include log transport to the mill (n=14, 21.88%), moving logs to mill for log yard or stack (n=53, 82.81%), injury during milling operation (n=26, 40.63%), maintenance accident (n=37, 37.50%) and moving timber to stack (n=23, 35.94%).
+The prevalence of injury during log movement and feeding into the machine were found out to be as a result of the manual work done by group of workers while pushing and rolling or lifting of heavy logs who constitute a leverage as alternative for live deck conveyor feeding systems or hydraulic lift use in large scale sawmills.

-3.3 Injury to Body Due to Sawmill Activities
+4.3 Injury to body due to sawmill activities

-Number of injury cases on various part of the body while undertaking specific tasks is as indicated in Table 2.
+Number of injury cases on various part of the body while undertaking specific tasks were as indicated in Table 2.
 Accident cases were recorded during log transportation to mill, log stack, milling, and machinery maintenance and timber movement to timber stack/market.
-Operations carried out at the time of injury are represented in the vertical columns while the specific body areas affected is represented along the rows in Table 2.
+Operations carried out at the time of injury are represented in the vertical columns while the specific body areas affected were represented along the rows in Table 2.

-Body area affected Log transport Moving logs to mill Milling using circular saws Maintena nce Moving timber to stack Total Injury cases Body Injury among 64 workers (%)
+Body area affected Log transport Moving logs to mill Milling using circular saws Maintenance Moving timber to stack Total injury cases Body injury among 64 workers/%

-Neck and 2 2 1 1 6 9.38

-head 2 - 2 1 1 6 9.38
+Neck and head 2 - 2 1 1 6 9.38

 Back and low back 4 13 6 8 6 37 57.81

-Abdomen and chest 5 1 1 - 7 10.94
+Abdomen and chest - 5 1 1 - 7 10.94

 Shoulder 1 10 3 - - 14 21.88

 Arm 5 11 6 4 7 33 51.56

-Wrist and

-hand 2 9 8 7 9 35 54.69
+Wrist and hand 2 9 8 7 9 35 54.69

 Hip/Leg - 5 - 3 - 8 12.5

-TOTAL 14 53 26 24 23 140
+Total 14 53 26 24 23 140

-% Injury among 64 workers 21.88 82.81 40.63 37.50 35.94
+Injury among 64 workers/% 21.88 82.81 40.63 37.50 35.94

-Table 2: Injuries to body area due to sawmill tasks/operations
+Table 2 Injuries to body area due to sawmill tasks/operations

-3.4 Body Area Injury
+4.4 Body area injury

-The body areas mostly subjected to mill site injuries are the back; low back, head, limbs, fingers and toes.
-The injury to these body area as recorded in table 2 ranges from bruises and sprains to the back and ankles, cuts inflicted by flying wood chips and stone, loss of a finger or some fingers to saw blade and machine parts, arm and leg injuries.
-Injuries to the back and low back are all the time high (n=37, 57.81%) as a result of bending awkwardly to lift heavy logs, reaching for far objects and working on low log tables leading to loss postures, developing bow-back and lower back disorders.
-This injury evidently takes a long time to manifest thus interactions with workers with such feasible deformities regarded it not as an injury but a natural phenomenon.
+The body areas mostly subjected to mill site injuries were the back; low back, head, limbs, fingers and toes.
+The injuries to these body areas as recorded in Table 2 ranges from bruises and sprains to the back and ankles, cuts inflicted by flying wood chips and stone, loss of a finger or some fingers to saw blade and machine parts, arm and leg injuries.
+Injuries to the back and low backwere frequently high (n=37, 57.81%) as a result of bending awkwardly to lift heavy logs, reaching for far objects and working on low log tables leading to loss postures, developing bow-back and lower back disorders.
+This injury evidently takes a long time to manifest thus interactions with workers with such feasible deformities regarded not as an injury but a natural phenomenon.

 Wrist and hand injuries were also prevalent at 15.63% including finger cuts encounter with saw blades; mostly the forefingers, bruises and stiff wrist as a result of overexertion and repetitive motion disorders, arm injuries (n=10, 10.96%) including strains developed from lifting heavy lumbers onto the mill table and removal of sawn wood, shoulder injuries at 21.88% has a related effect as the arm injury.
 Many of these incidents had similar circumstances and commonly associated factors.
-Regardless of the working category, gender differences or location of the mill in which they occur, these circumstances and contributing factors are with emphasis on the type of fatal events, rather than the working category of the affected persons.
+Regardless of the working category, gender differences or location of the mill in which accidents occur, these circumstances and contributing factors are with emphasis on the type of fatal events, rather than the working category of the affected persons.